WilkerB-12/WildTrip-front-end/README.md

-# El sobrino que estudia computación front end 🧐🍷
+# Wildtrip front end 🎒⛺

 ### Requirements:
 - Make sure you are using node version 10